Sydneigh/Digital-Marketing-Campaign-Data-Analytics-Strategy-for-The-Fever-/README.md

 1 Overview of Project

-Louise, an up and coming playwright, started a crowdfunding campaign to fund her new play titled The Fever.
+Louise, is a Toronto based playwright, started a crowdfunding campaign to fund her new play titled The Fever.
 Louise realised that  a data analysis could come in handy to determine campaign key factors in relation to launch dates, funding goals and outcomes of other campaigns.
 At her request, the analysis compared these key factors to other campaigns and sought out predictors for success.
 In addition, Louise is in need of a digital marketing campaign.
 Fundraising is never easy, but with a strategic and careful planning combined with  data analytics Louise has better chances of hitting her target.

 Data Analytics Strategy